Martín Zúñiga (footballer, born 1970): First Division Mexico

-Chivas USA & Retirement From Soccer
+Chivas USA & retirement from football

 The Chivas USA team served as the American extension of the popular Mexican franchise Chivas de Guadalajara club.
 Martin was part of the first members who kicked off their inauguration season with a 2–0 loss against D.C.
 United on April 2, 2005.
 After playing 4 games with Chivas USA Martin suffered the final injury of his goalkeeping career, officially announcing his retirement on August 29, 2005.

 Martin was appointed Soccer Ambassador for the Chivas USA immediately after his retirement from the team.
 He oversaw the club's academy, scouted for youth talent and served as a spokesperson for community and sponsorship events until 2006.

-Sports Analyst & Anchor
+Sports analyst & anchor

 Martin began his sports analyst career as a commentator for the Azteca America coverage on the 2006 FIFA World Cup Final.
 Propelled by the knowledge he acquired on the field in Mexico and the United States, Martin quickly became a trusted and well-respected voice in the Sports telecast realm.
 In September 2010 he was asked to join Mundo Deportivo as a pre and post show analyst.
 He conducted player interviews and recapped performances live on-air.

 Time Warner Cable developed the first regional Spanish-language sports cable network, based out of Los Angeles, and recruited Martin as an anchor for Tu Show Deportivo and Vamos Galaxy.
 He was also utilized by TWC as a voice over for the twice Emmy nominated show Galaxy Confidencial.

-Fox Deportes brought Martin onto its roster in 2009 as an analyst and anchor for projects such as Copa Libertadores, UEFA Champions League, Serie A, Mexican Soccer and Exhibition game rounds.
+Fox Deportes brought Martin onto its roster in 2009 as an analyst and anchor for projects such as Copa Libertadores, UEFA Champions League, Serie A, Mexican football and Exhibition game rounds.
 He continues to work with Fox as a co-host and MLS analyst.

 Developing The Youth

-Martin participated as a judge and goalkeeping coach in the nationally televised Sueno MLS soccer talent show presented by Allstate.
-The winning child of the title El Portero Allstate became a mentee of Martin and gained admission to the soccer talent development program.
+Martin participated as a judge and goalkeeping coach in the nationally televised Sueno MLS football talent show presented by Allstate.
+The winning child of the title El Portero Allstate became a mentee of Martin and gained admission to the football talent development program.
 Martin participated in the program from 2012 to 2015.
-Martin has partnered with Verizon Wireless to offer youth clinics throughout the country for children ages 10–17 Throughout the program Martin hosted a series of 3 hour long youth soccer clinics and provided soccer related supplies for aspiring players.
+Martin has partnered with Verizon Wireless to offer youth clinics throughout the country for children ages 10–17 Throughout the program Martin hosted a series of 3 hour long youth football clinics and provided football related supplies for aspiring players.